erlerobot/erle_gitbook_networking/introduction_to_network/what_is_network.md

-A *network* consists of multiple mochines (computers) that are connected together and share each other all kinds of information.
+A *network* consists of multiple machines (computers) that are connected together and share each other all kinds of information.
 This connection between the network can be developed through waves and signals or wires, depending on which is most convenient for work and the type of information that needs to be shared.

 In the *network* multiple machines (host) are connected to the comunication sub-net that allows the dialog between them.
 They can comunicate in two basic ways:

 - Through channels point by point
 - Through broadcast channels

-For communicating machines that aren't able to comunicate by themselves, *routers* (intermediate machines) are used.
+For communicating machines that aren't able to comunicate by themselves, **routers** (intermediate machines) are used.

-Moreoever, the protocols are a set of rules (interfaces, algorithms, formats messages...) known by the entities exchanging data through the communications network.
+Moreoever, the **protocols** are a set of rules (interfaces, algorithms, formats messages...) known by the entities exchanging data through the communications network.

-The protocols used by the machines are organisez in diffent levels, thereby that:
+The protocols used by the machines are organised in different levels, in such a way that:

 - Each level offers services to a higher level
 - Each level is supported by services offered by a lower level